baranwalayush/ForkQuest/README.md

 # ForkQuest — The Open Source Challenge

 Welcome to **ForkQuest**, the open-source themed competition organized by the **Co.L.D, School of Engineering, JNU**, as part of **EngQuest 4.0**. <br>

-Since now, that the competition is over, we are open to contribution from anybody looking to learn or start his/her open-source journey.
+Since now, that the competition is over, **we are open to contribution from anybody looking to learn or start his/her open-source journey**.
 Check the [CONTRIBUTING.md](CONTRIBUTING.md) for more details regarding the contribution guidelines.

 This repository serves as the **central project hub** for all participants.
 Each directory represents a different **domain track** with pre-written codebases, small projects, or scripts — all open for improvement and contribution!